BcnBitcoinOnly/bitcoin-basecamp/ubuntu-server.md

 # Ubuntu Server 21.04
 Starting from a fresh Ubuntu Server 21.04 (non LTS) install for ARM architecture.

+## Enable SSH
+Create a file named "ssh" in the boot partition

 ## Overclock CPU [3] (optional - use cooler fan)
 Edit /boot/config.txt and change the following:
 ```